Mino-Host/.github/profile/README.md

-# Hi 👋, Welcome to the Mino Host
+# Hi 👋, Welcome to Mino Host

 ## About Us